-In principle, the object under study is covered with circles for 1- and 2-dimensional objects or spheres for 3-dimensional objects.
+In principle, the object under study is covered with circles for one- and twodimensional objects or spheres for three-dimensional objects.
 This process is repeated using various sizes $\omega$ for circles or spheres, while overlapping may be observed.
-Then, the minimum number of "balls" (circles or spheres) $m(\omega)$ of size $\omega$ needed to cover the object are calculated.
+Then, the minimum number of "balls" (circles or spheres) $m(\omega)$ of size $\omega$ needed to cover the object is calculated.
 Finally, the fractal dimension, which in this case is called the capacity dimension, $d_c$ is calculated from the relationship